-“Rüeblitorte” or carrot cake is made all over the world, but the Swiss version of it is a little different.
-Instead of adding different types of chopped nuts and sultanas into the cake batter, the Swiss keep the batter simple and instead go all out with the cuteness of their marzipan carrot decorations (which in Switzerland can be bought ready-made at any conventional supermarket).
+“Rüeblitorte” or carrot cake is made all over the world.
+However, the Swiss version of it is a little different.
+Instead of adding different types of chopped nuts and sultanas, the Swiss keep the batter simple.
+Instead they go all out with the cuteness of their marzipan carrot decorations (which in Switzerland can be bought ready-made at any conventional supermarket).

-This recipe is based of a few different carrot cake recipes from my surprisingly large collection of old Swiss cookbooks lying around in my apartment as well as from my memory, having eating this type of carrot cake many many times as a child.
+This recipe is based of a few different carrot cake recipes from my surprisingly large collection of old Swiss cookbooks lying around in my apartment.
+I’ve also eaten this type of carrot cake many times as a child.
 To make this traditional cake vegan, the most important part was to replace all the eggs which I did with the help of flax eggs, olive oil and aquafaba.
 Because the original cake usually uses anything between four and six eggs that are also being separated, I find it best to use different types of vegan egg replacers in a recipe.
 I used aquafaba to imitate the egg whites and flax eggs and olive oil to imitate the egg yolks.

 This carrot cake is kept in the fridge and does not dry out at all.
 It’s a really moist and delicious cake that tastes even better the next day.

 I you love making cake, then you might also like this zingy vegan lemon cake.

 I hope you enjoy making and eating carrot cake.
 Please let us know what you think of it and tag us on Instagram @nothangryanymore.
 We’d love to see your creations!

 (Click on the stars to vote!)

 - 2 flax eggs 2tbsp flax meal + 6 tbsp water, mix and leave aside for 5min

 - 3 tbsp olive oil

 - zest from 1 lemon